ClearView Plus

 To understand how ClearView Plus works, we first need to appreciate what haze is and the way it affects contrast.

-Haze is characterized by the dispersion of light by particles in the air.
-Even on a clear day, the haze created by scattered light is very visible on objects that are more than two miles away.
-This is called ‘dry haze.’
+Haze is the dispersion of light by particles in the air.
+Even on a clear day, the haziness of scattered light is visible on distant objects.
+This is known as ‘dry haze.’

-When haze is created by the dispersion of light via water particles, we call it mist.
-If visibility is reduced to less than half a mile, we call it ‘fog.’
+When haze is the result of dispersion of light by water droplets, it is known as mist, or fog if visibility is reduced to less than half a mile.

 How ClearView Plus removes haze and recreates contrast